avinyafoundation/code-samples/Python/csv_to_sql/README.md

-# Python script to generate SQL from Avinys Types CSV file
+# Python script to generate SQL from a CSV file with Avinya Types

-The python script in this folder will take the avinys_types.csv as input, process the CSV using Pandas library and generate the SQL insert script for avinya_type table
+The Python script in this folder will take the avinys_types.csv as input, process the CSV using Pandas library and generate the SQL insert script for avinya_type table